SpaceView/yolact_cpu/README.md

 This is a forked version from zzuxzt/yolact_cpu

-The main problem is: You cannot run on CPU if you have a CUDA on your computer, the following code in <eval.py> will force a CUDA to be used if it exists, net = CustomDataParallel(net)
+The main problem is: You cannot run on CPU if you have a CUDA on your computer, the following code in <eval.py, line 630 approximately> will force a CUDA to be used if it exists,

+net = CustomDataParallel(net)

 transform = torch.nn.DataParallel(FastBaseTransform())

-So I commented out these 2 and change them to net = net.cpu()
-   transform = FastBaseTransform() #bymc

 Now You can run it on CPU.

 # Personal Statement: